Sustainable fashion on show at Aintree’s Ladies Day

 Well-dressed racegoers flocked to the Liverpool racecourse for the second day of the Randox Grand National Festival, which is known for its fashion.

-As well as the annual style award, this year a prize is on offer for the most sustainably dressed.
+As well as the annual style award, this year a prize was on offer for the most sustainably dressed.

+The award was given to Sally Ann Morgan, who wore wide-legged trousers and a blouse handmade by her mother, with a pink hat.

 Skye Brocklebank, 20, and fiance Michael Shellis, 22, wore 1920s-inspired outfits with a theme of peacock feathers.